Hugo Grotius: Jurist career

-The result of Grotius' efforts in 1604/05 was a long, theory-laden treatise that he provisionally entitled De Indis (On the Indies).
-Grotius sought to ground his defense of the seizure in terms of the natural principles of justice.
-In this, he had cast a net much wider than the case at hand; his interest was in the source and ground of war's lawfulness in general.
-The treatise was never published in full during Grotius' lifetime, perhaps because the court ruling in favor of the Company preempted the need to garner public support.
+The result of Grotius's efforts in 1604–05 was a long treatise, provisionally entitled De Indis (On the Indies) and later known as De Jure Praedae (On the Law of Spoils).
+Grotius sought to ground his defence of the seizure in principles of natural justice, extending his argument beyond the case at hand to consider the grounds for the lawfulness of war more generally.
+The treatise was not published in full during Grotius's lifetime.